Hsins/Qwiklabs-Challenges-Guide/normal-labs/GSP002_Getting-Started-with-Cloud-Shell-and-gcloud/README.md

-# GSP282 —— A Tour of Qwiklabs and Google Cloud
+# GSP002 —— Getting Started with Cloud Shell and `gcloud`

 <details>
   <summary>